FuzzyNoodle/Fuzzy-Spooder/README.md

 #### Browser File System

-After configuring wifi, the spooder file system can be accessed using a web browser. type for example, http://spooderA1.local/edit in the URL of your browser.
+After configuring wifi, the spooder file system can be accessed using a web browser.
+Type for example, http://spooderA1.local/edit in the URL of your browser.
 This function is directly imported from the excellent [FSBrowser example](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser) by Hristo Gochkov.

 ---